How to Half Double Crochet (hdc) – Tutorial and Video

 You just need a hook and yarn, so pick your favorites!

-For the hdc tutorial, I used:
+For the hdc tutorial and video, I used:

 NOTE: My friends at WeCrochet provided the materials for the Newbie Series.

-Video Tutorial
+Half Double Crochet Video Tutorial

-Photo Tutorial
+Step-by-Step Half Double Crochet Photo Tutorial

-Half double crochets are *almost* exactly the same as single crochets, with one difference — you yarn over before inserting your hook.
+Half double crochets (hdc) are *almost* exactly the same as single crochets, with one difference — you yarn over before inserting your hook.

 To half double crochet, you will: